Skip to Main Content

 • Participating in the Socratic Method of education by clarifying, debating, and questioning arguments, viewpoints, and underlying assumptions.

-• Acting in a professional manner in all interactions with faculty, staff, fellow students, and as a representative of NAU.
+• Acting professionally in all interactions with faculty, staff, fellow students, and as a representative of NAU.

 Global site tag: